 How to Start with Affiliate Marketing:

-- Choose Relevant Products: Recommend products you actually use and love.
+• Choose Relevant Products: Recommend products you actually use and love.
 If you have a channel about crafting, you can recommend your favorite art supplies.
-If you are a tech YouTuber, recommend the camera or microphone you use.

-- Join Affiliate Programs: The biggest program is Amazon Associates.
+• Join Affiliate Programs: The biggest program is Amazon Associates.
 You can link to any product on Amazon.
-Many software companies and brands also have their own affiliate programs.
+Many other brands also have their own affiliate programs.

 Advertisement